Cq8jx/VJU-Project/University Regulations/English/BGDDT-TT-18-2021 Regulations on Admission and Training for Doctoral Degrees.md

     expected thesis topic, supervisor or co-supervisor, professional unit managing the doctoral student, training period with study plan and research plan for the entire course of the doctoral student.
-6. The training institution\'s regulations provide detailed regulations on enrollment plans, enrollment announcements, enrollment methods, enrollment organization and recognition of graduate students;
+6. The training institution's regulations provide detailed regulations on enrollment plans, enrollment announcements, enrollment methods, enrollment organization and recognition of graduate students;
     regulations on archiving for management, assessment, supervision,